JonBohlin/MinLinMo/Linux/ARM/Readme.md

 # MinLinMo ARM-Linux (Raspberry pi)

-To compile MinLinMo on an ARM processor with Ubuntu-type Linux, make sure the GSL library is installed:
+To compile MinLinMo on an ARM processor with Raspbian or Ubuntu-type Linux, make sure the GSL library is installed:

 _sudo apt install libgsl-dev_